Roblox/roact/docs/api-reference.md

 `update` can be used to change the props of a component instance created with `mount` and is useful for putting Roact content into non-Roact applications.

-As of Roact 1.0, the returned `RoactTree` object will always be the same value as the one passed in.
+As of Roact 1.0, the returned `VirtualTree` object will always be the same value as the one passed in.

 ---